whitesoup12/remote-falcon-tracker/README.md

 It will all be tracked here!

+### What to Do
+* When creating an issue, be sure include your show name to help with debugging the issue.
+* Include as much detail as possible.
+This prevents having to go back and forth in the comments and speeds up resolution.

 ### Some Things to Know
 #### Tags:
 When a new issue or enhancement is added, it will be given a series of Tags.
 These tags will indiciate the type and status of the item, for example if the item is a bug or enhancement and if it is in progress or fixed.